 Many years ago I was interviewing for a job in a very interesting group.
-I had heard of the leader of this group, but didn’t really know him personally.
-When he called me for an interview I was very happy to come in and chat.
+I had heard of the leader of this group but didn’t know him personally.
+When he called me for an interview, I was very happy to come in and chat.

 The interview seemed a little stunted in the discussion.
-It was mostly this person pontificating about his views on how technology was going to go in the future, but having been to many interviews I didn’t think much of it.
+It was mainly this person pontificating about his views on how technology would go in the future, but having been to many interviews, I didn’t think much of it.
 I asked a few questions to keep my interviewer going.
-My opinion is the more an interviewer talks, the better the interview seems to go.
-I asked open-ended questions as follow ups to his statements, and time seemed to fly by, with me saying very little (of substance).
+I think the more an interviewer talks, the better the interview seems to go.
+I asked open-ended questions as follow-ups to his statements, and time seemed to fly by, with me saying very little (of substance).

-There was a pause, so I felt obliged to throw in another open-ended question to my interviewer.
+There was a pause, so I felt obliged to ask my interviewer another open-ended question.
 I asked, “What kind of person are you looking for to fill this job?”.

 Ask “The” Question

 This is an excellent time-wasting question for an interview.
 Most interviewers don’t really have a clear answer for that question.
 If they are very confident like this chap, the answer can take up to 10 minutes.
 All you do as a candidate is point out how you are that exact person (a trick I learned long ago).

 Sure enough, this interviewer ran on and on about someone who could create symbiotic technology concepts, and show an ability to create a fused capability delivered cross-domain in the pike position,etc., etc., etc.,.
 I noted the catchphrases being used.
 I was formulating my follow-up to this statement when the interviewer completely de-railed me with an idea.

 It started off with the phrase, “If I could sum up what I am looking for in a candidate for the team, I’d have to use a word I learned a while ago.
 It’s a Jewish word…”.
 I fought the urge to point out that it would have been Hebrew or Yiddish.
 I figured that as long as he didn’t say “Schmuck“, I was ok, but what he did say was entertaining.